ntk148v/neovim-config/README.md

 - [v0.1.0](https://github.com/ntk148v/neovim-config/tree/v0.1.0): written in VimL, a single file only.
 - [v0.1.1](https://github.com/ntk148v/neovim-config/tree/v0.1.1): written in VimL, consist of mutliple files.
-- [v0.2.0](https://github.com/ntk148v/neovim-config/tree/v0.2.0): started this version, switch from VimL to Lua.
+- [v0.2.0](https://github.com/ntk148v/neovim-config/tree/v0.2.0): started from this version, switch from VimL to Lua.
 For the reason, you may to check [neovim's official wiki](https://github.com/neovim/neovim/wiki/FAQ#why-embed-lua-instead-of-x).
 Follow [KISS principle](https://en.wikipedia.org/wiki/KISS_principle), this version uses the least plugins as possible.
 It's more like a skeleton, users can add more plugins and LSP.
+- [v0.2.1](https://github.com/ntk148v/neovim-config/tree/v0.2.1): this version contains some minor changes.
+- [v0.3.0](https://github.com/ntk148v/neovim-config/tree/v0.3.0): I decide to switch to [lazy.nvim](https://github.com/folke/lazy.nvim) as my plugin manager, instead of [packer](https://github.com/wbthomason/packer.nvim).
+The main reason is [lazy.nvim's support for plugin structure](https://github.com/folke/lazy.nvim#-structuring-your-plugins).

 As I mentioned, this config is meant as a starting point, it is not a complete Neovim/Vim config distribution, if you're looking for a one, check out [here](https://github.com/rockerBOO/awesome-neovim#preconfigured-configuration).